-In determining the SEEK, the steering committee recognizes that software engineering, as a discipline, is relatively young in its maturation, and that common agreement on the definition of an education body of knowledge is evolving.
+In determining the SEEK, it is recognized that software engineering, as a discipline, is relatively young in its maturation, and that common agreement on the definition of an education body of knowledge is evolving.
 The SEEK developed and presented in this document is based on a variety of previous studies and commentaries on the recommended content for the discipline.
 It was specially designed to support the development of undergraduate software engineering curricula, and therefore, does not include all the knowledge that would exist in a more generalized body of knowledge representation.
-The steering committee has therefore sought to define a core consisting of the essential material that professionals teaching software engineering agree is necessary for anyone to obtain an undergraduate degree in this field.
-By insisting on a broad consensus in the definition of the core, the steering committee hopes to keep the core as small as possible, giving institutions the freedom to tailor the elective components of the curriculum in ways that meet their individual needs.
-Material offered as part of an undergraduate program that falls outside the core is considered to be elective.
-Core topics are represented with the color teal and elective topics are represented with no color (white).
+Hence, a body of core knowledge has been defined.
+The core consists of the essential material that professionals teaching software engineering agree is necessary for anyone to obtain an undergraduate degree in this field.
+By insisting on a broad consensus in the definition of the core, it is hoped the core will be as small as possible, giving institutions the freedom to tailor the elective components of the curriculum in ways that meet their individual needs.